-- Create a CNAME record for your subdomain - in the example above it would be "donate" - pointing to: lb-picnet-sbx2.directrouter.com
+- Create a CNAME record for your subdomain - in the example above it would be "engage" - and have it point to lb-picnet-sbx2.directrouter.com

 - Choose the shortest Time To Live (TTL) option available from your domain name host - usually ½ hour